 ― Alexandre Dumas, Queen Margot, or Marguerite de Valois

 I hate that it took such drastic circumstances to bring about this change for me, and I sometimes wonder, if those events hadn’t conspired, would I still be where I was then, or would I have found another way to grow to where I am today?

 I don’t want those responsible for my plight to believe there’s any justification to their actions.
-Likely they would have preferred I was left in defeat & despair anyway.
+Likely they would have preferred I was left in defeat and despair anyway.
 Is success the best revenge?
 I don’t know that I’m seeking revenge, but success is by far the best outcome.